I'll bet you people watching on a ditto camera panicked.

 The CPSC can only speculate.

-People buying larger TVs but not investing in stable furniture to put it on.
+People buying larger TVs, but not investing in stable furniture to put it on.

-Also, we have a new generation of parents, and so this is something that we have to educate and re-educate.
+And so this is something that we have to educate and re-educate.

-Parents have so many hazards that they have to think about, and this is one they just really need to be aware of.
+Parents have so many hazards that they have to think about.

-What a bunch of helpless stupid idiots in this country.
+What a bunch of helpless, stupid idiots in this country.

-All about how retailers try to fool you into buying things you don't need.
+All about how retailers try to fool you into buying things you don't need?

-Yes, it's never been done before, folks.
+Yes, yes, it's never been done before, folks.

-You walk into a mall, you walk into a store, they've got the candles going, the scent machines, the colors, it's all designed to psychologically separate you from your money.
+You walk into a mall, you walk into a store, they've got the candles going, the scent machines, the colors.

 And this story was tips.